 2022 was the first year we spent mostly without coronavirus restrictions, but it sadly brought its own issues, namely the energy crisis and cost-of-living crisis.

 While 2022 Christmas is set to be better than its 2021 counterpart, this year saw its own range of challenges.
 While the coronavirus pandemic winded down, with restrictions almost a distant memory, inflation and the energy crisis have set difficult parameters for this festive season.
 The hospitality sector is once again struggling to cope, under different circumstances this time, and many are choosing between heating and eating.

 All of this can take its toll and it's important to know that if you are struggling, there is plenty of help out there.
-Whether you've lost you job, are confined to a difficult domestic situation or are finding it difficult to cope with loneliness, help is never more than a phone call away.
+Whether you've lost your job, are confined to a difficult domestic situation or are finding it hard to cope with loneliness, help is never more than a phone call away.

 Dublin Rape Crisis Centre: 1800 77 8888